 - Manhood is culturally relative, but culture itself is rooted in ecological human behavior.

-- Marketers use the word ‘masculinity’ as a tool for manipulation.
+- Moral reformers and marketing agents use the word ‘masculinity’ as a tool for manipulation.

 - ethology = the objective study of animal behavior